 Our business model is to provide emissions-free, solar-sourced net meter credits to anyone regardless of geographic location through allowing individuals and businesses to purchase solar panels and have their panels connected at one of our group off-site solar farms – providing the same financial benefits as if their panels were on their own property.
 Use of all of the infrastructure needed (land, racking structure, inverters, wiring, maintenance, taxes and insurance) is included in our connection license.
 Pay once for your panels and we do the rest.

 We believe what you will get is good environmental economics – the principals of the company own panels at each of GMCS’s solar farms.
 You will be buying solar panels that will generate solar-sourced, net metered electric credits which will be applied by our interconnection utility either directly to your utility bill if you are also a customer of our interconnection utility (Green Mountain Power) or if you are not a customer of our interconnection utility, your credits will come to you in the form of a monthly check.
-If you are buying into a pre 2017 farm you can elect to also purchase separately the green, clean and renewable aspects of the solar generation, otherwise, importantly, you will not be buying renewable, green or clean energy.
+If you are buying into one of our currently operating farms, you can elect to also purchase separately the green, clean and renewable aspects of the solar generation.

 Assuming you can take the federal tax credit, your net upfront cost is $3.15 per watt.
 Please know that you will be billed at $4.50/watt and it will be your tax situation that will dictate whether you can take the federal ITC and thereby realize the $3.15/watt net cost.
 There simply are no additional costs and you may finance your cost through our credit union partners and others.
 If you cannot take the federal ITC, then your cost is $4.50/watt.
 Note that all of these prices quoted in this paragraph assume that you do not purchase the green, clean and renewable portion of the solar generation (these are called Renewable Energy Credits, or RECs).
 These would cost you an additional 15% and you would receive a certificate of REC ownership.